happypeter/edocs/soho.md

 ## Kitchen

+- dish washing
+  - 4 steps:
+    - S1. cooking broom
+    - S2. use sth harder like Loofah Sponge, use soap if needed
+    - S3.
+Dish Towel
+    - S4.
+Clean Tools/CounterTop/Table.
+  - Tips: wash the cleanest first, like cups, then to plates, and wok/pan last.
 - the drainer is really nice https://youtu.be/pw5RnGW2vYQ?t=28
   - a drainer basket over your sink https://www.bilibili.com/video/BV1E7411f73D?from=search&seid=9967977688875518656
     - see also the lid hanger here